abpy/FujifilmCameraProfiles/README.md

 #### cube lut
 The cube LUTs are in the DisplayP3 color space.
 They are intended to be applied to a neutral and linear image.
 A linear camera profile is required for correct colors.

-The Classic Neg profile is only avalable as a cube lut.
+The Classic Neg profile is only available as a cube lut.

 #### dcp camera profile
 The dcp profiles use a LookTable and ToneCurve.